 Sunny Deol, the actor, director, producer in Bollywood, needs no introduction.
-After giving more than three decades to the industry, Sunny has etched a special place in his fans hearts.
-Today, as the Gadar actor turns a year older, we are here to share with you his journey in the world of showbiz, and how excited he is to watch his son Karan Deol as the newbie of Bollywood.
+After giving more than three decades to the industry, Sunny has etched a special place in the hearts of his fans.
+His journey in the world of showbiz has been exceptional.
+(All photos/mid-day archives and Instagram)

 In picture: Sunny Deol with his co-actor Dimple Kapadia.

 Sunny Deol made his Bollywood debut with Betaab, opposite Amrita Singh in 1983.
 Directed by Rahul Rawail and produced by Bikram Singh Dahal, the music was composed by Rahul Dev Burman.
-The film which was the biggest hit of the year was also a remade in a Telugu film Samrat (1987) with Ramesh Babu and Sonam.
-Ever since then, there was no turning back for Sunny Deol.
+The film which was the biggest hit of the year was also remade as Telugu film Samrat (1987) with Ramesh Babu and Sonam.
+Ever since then, there has been no turning back for Sunny Deol.
 His career sky-rocketed like no one else's in Bollywood.

 In picture: Sunny Deol and Juhi Chawla in a movie still.